event-engine/php-engine-skeleton/README.md

 $ docker-compose run php php scripts/create_event_stream.php
 ```

+Head over to `http://localhost:8080` to check if the containers are up and running.
+You should see a "It works" message.

 ## Customization

 Replace `MyService` in all files to your appropriate service namespace.

+@TODO: add functional and oop flavour branches

 ## Tutorial

 [https://event-engine.io/php-tutorial/](https://event-engine.io/php-tutorial/)

-Head over to `http://localhost:8080` to check if the containers are up and running.
-You should see a "It works" message.

 ### Database